MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlinitperstreamcontext.md

+#### - PerStreamContext [in]

+Pointer to a caller-allocated FSRTL_PER_STREAM_CONTEXT structure to be used to maintain context information for a file stream.
+This structure can be used as is or embedded in a driver-defined per-stream context structure.
+Both structure types are commonly allocated by calling <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a>.

 #### - OwnerId [in]

 Pointer to a caller-allocated variable that uniquely identifies the owner of the per-stream context structure.
 The format of this variable is filter driver − specific.
 Filter writers should choose a value that is both meaningful and convenient, such as the address of a driver object or device object.
 Callers must specify a non-<b>NULL</b> value for this parameter.

-##### - FreeCallback.Buffer

-Pointer to the per-stream context structure to be freed.
-The <i>FreeCallback</i> routine typically casts this pointer to the appropriate structure pointer type and frees it by calling <a href="..\wdm\nf-wdm-exfreepool.md">ExFreePool</a>.

-#### - PerStreamContext [in]

-Pointer to a caller-allocated FSRTL_PER_STREAM_CONTEXT structure to be used to maintain context information for a file stream.
-This structure can be used as is or embedded in a driver-defined per-stream context structure.
-Both structure types are commonly allocated by calling <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a>.

 #### - InstanceId [in]